basespace/basespace-ruby-sdk/README.md

 	The scope string for requesting write access to the reference object is: write project 848850

-We can easily request write access to the reference object so our App can start contributing analysis by default we ask for write permission to and authentication for a device:
+We can easily request write access to the reference object, so that our App can start contributing to an analysis by default.
+We ask for write permission and authentication for a device:

    	access_map = bs_api.get_access(my_reference_content, 'write')
-	puts "We get the following access map" puts access_map
+	puts "We get the following access map:" puts access_map

-The output will be:
+The output will be similar to:

-    	We get the following access map
+    	We get the following access map:
 	{"device_code"=>"<my device code>", "user_code"=>"<my user code>", "verification_uri"=>"https://basespace.illumina.com/oauth/device", "verification_with_code_uri"=>"https://basespace.illumina.com/oauth/device?code=<my user code>", "expires_in"=>1800, "interval"=>1}

-Have the user visit the verification uri to grant us access
+Have the user visit the verification URI to grant us access:

-	puts "\nPlease visit the uri within 15 seconds and grant access" puts access_map['verification_with_code_uri']
+	puts "\nPlease visit the uri within 15 seconds and grant access:" puts access_map['verification_with_code_uri']

 The output will be:

-	Please visit the uri within 15 seconds and grant access https://basespace.illumina.com/oauth/device?code=<my user code>
+	Please visit the uri within 15 seconds and grant access: https://basespace.illumina.com/oauth/device?code=<my user code>

 Accept for this test code through web browser